guptaakumar/shift-care-challenge/README.md

 Open your terminal or command prompt and navigate to the directory where you extracted the project files.

-Running the Application Run the following command to start the server: rails server The server will start, and you will be able to access the API.
+Running the Application Run the following command:

-Access the API: Once the server is running, you can access the API at the following URL: http://localhost:3000/clients You can make GET requests to this URL to interact with the application's client data.

 Usage The application provides two main commands:

-1)Search Clients by Name: To search for clients by their names, use the following command: curl --request GET http://localhost:3000/clients?search=john -H "Accept: application/json"
+1)Search Clients by Name: To search for clients by their names, use the following command: ruby ./shift_care.rb find_by_name Smith

 The partial name you want to search for.